amauricoder/42_minishell/README.md

 	./minishell
 ```

-Optional - If you have valgrind installed, you can use the command above to detect leaks.
+Optional - If you have valgrind installed, you can use the command below to detect leaks.
 ```
   valgrind --leak-check=full --track-fds=yes --show-leak-kinds=all --suppressions=.ignore_readline -q ./minishell
 ```